Why do I need to arrive early for my appointment?

 How long will the treatment take?

-Your first Consultation may take around 30 mins up to 45 minutes and each subsequent visit may take anywhere from 15-20 mins to 30 minutes.
+Your first consultation may take around 30 mins up to 45 minutes and each subsequent visit may take anywhere from 15-20 mins to 30 minutes.
 Treatment times will vary depending on the problem area treated and the type of treatment used.
-Your Physio treatment session times and number of treatments required will be determined by what your Physiotherapist assesses and what they determine is the best treatment approach for your specific injury or issues.
+Your Physio treatment session times and the number of treatments required will be determined by what your Physiotherapist assesses and what they determine is the best treatment approach for your specific injury or issues.
+Of course, your treatment will be based on a collaborative approach between yourself and your treating physiotherapist and that is why all treatments will be guided by your specific goals.
 Your therapist will do their best to keep on time to get you back to work and keep your life on track.

-We have a HICAPS terminal onsite which allows us to directly communicate with your health fund and only requires you to pay a small gap payment on the day, saving you valuable time.
+We have a HICAPS terminal on-site which allows us to directly communicate with your private health fund and only requires you to pay a small gap payment on the day, saving you valuable time.

 What do I need to bring?